cclearpartners/myi-docs/src/references/custom-parameters.md

 ### hideBelow

-Hides the Reporting Block Layout when its List View has fewer than the given number of records.The report can be displayed
+Hides the Reporting Block Layout when its List View has fewer than the given number of records.The report can still be displayed when, for example, the user changes a filter and the tab is re-rendered.

-Example: `hideBelow:3` will not display the report when there are 2 records or less.
+Example: `hideBelow:3` will not display the report when there are less than 3 records.

 ### labels